acuteengle/React-Fetch-and-Axios/README.md

-This project demonstrates 2 ways that you can do make an API request using "fetch" and "axios"
+This project creates 2 user profiles from randomly generated data pulled from the randomuser API (https://randomuser.me/api/).
+It makes 2 GET requests using "fetch" and "axios"

-The example that we use is with https://randomuser.me/api/